Taken from our Policies document, the following is recommended,

 - Wind causes visibility issues or other hazards.

 - Any other situation that develops during the game which the plate umpire deems to impact the safety of the participants.

-4.2.3 If more than one diamond is being used at the same facility, if the decision is made by an CASUA umpire to stop a game on one diamond due to weather issues, all other diamonds staffed by CASUA umpires will stop as well.
+If more than one diamond is being used at the same facility, if the decision is made by a CASUA umpire to stop a game on one diamond due to weather issues, all other diamonds staffed by CASUA umpires should stop as well.